Numb, restless, lethargic, empty, angry, exhausted, confused, dispirited, drained, depressed, hopeless, aimless, purposeless …

 9 Causes of Soul Loss

-In shamanism Soul Loss describes the fragmentation of the soul.
-And interestingly, Soul Loss shares similarities with what contemporary psychology calls “dissociation”: the splitting of the psyche in response to traumatic, shocking or difficult experiences.
-This is often the cause of many Core Wounds that affect us later as adults.
+Interestingly, Soul Loss shares similarities with what contemporary psychology calls “dissociation”: the splitting of the psyche in response to traumatic, shocking, or difficult experiences.
+This splitting of the psyche is often the cause of many Core Wounds that affect us later in life as adults.

 So what causes Soul Loss?
 Here are some common examples: